Doctors say girl who was born HIV positive is HIV-free after 2 1/2 years

 Even then, some HIV experts said that doesn’t matter, that he’s been cured.
 In fact, many AIDS experts said they believe Brown has experienced what’s called a “sterilizing” cure, meaning the virus has been eliminated from the body entirely.

-Routine clinical testing on the Mississippi toddler continues.
+Routine clinical testing on the Mississippi toddler continues, Gay said.

-“We have formed a hypothesis,” Luzuriaga said, “and that is already driving the design of new studies and clinical trials that will help us to answer the question of whether by coming in very early we will be able to treat children for a while and then remove them from therapy.”
+“We have formed a hypothesis and that is already driving the design of new studies and clinical trials that will help us to answer the question of whether by coming in very early we will be able to treat children for a while and then remove them from therapy.”